rtl251/my-freestyle-project/README.md

 -When prompted, follow the instructions to enter "1","2", or "3" depending on if you want the sold listings to include new items, used items, or both

 -Wait for the program to notify you that the csv file containing the list is ready.
-The name of the file will be based on your parameters, and will appear in the "app" folder.
+The name of the file will be created based on your parameters, and the will appear in the "app" folder.

 *NOTE - There is a known issue with ebaysdk and making requests, preventing this program from recognizing the api_key in a .env file on some machines: https://github.com/timotheus/ebaysdk-python/issues/162.